 Representation on local forums and meetings

-A number of forums exist throughout Cleveland to discuss specific issues.
-These include the Tees Rural Crime Forum, which comprises members of the rural community and business owners, and the Strategic Independent Advisory Group, which gives the chance for representatives of diverse communities to offer strategic advice and guidance to the Police and OPCC.
+A number of forums exist in Cleveland to discuss specific issues.
+These include the Tees Rural Crime Forum, which comprises members of the rural community and business owners, and the Strategic Independent Advisory Group, which gives diverse communities the chance to offer strategic advice and guidance to both the police and OPCC.

-Online surveys take place on key themes to find out the public’s views on particular service areas.
+Online surveys take place to find out the public’s views on particular service areas.
 Recent examples have included surveys on Neighbourhood Policing, Taser use and serious violence.

 Community safety roadshows

-The OPCC and Police Crime Prevention have stalls at a number of community events.
+The OPCC and Police Crime Prevention host stalls at a number of community events.
 Staff at events can offer information on crime prevention and support services.
-They also distribute surveys to the communityand can conduct face-to-face surveys.
+In addition, they also distribute surveys to the and can conduct face-to-face consultation.

 Focus groups take place with specific community groups or on specific issues, such as victim experience of the criminal justice system.